lmtoy/lmtoy_2021-S1-US-3/README.md

 Description of the file that should be in this directory

-      lmtinfo.log               logfile from lmtinfo.py on all relevant science observations mk_runs                   script to make the run files 2021-S1-US-3.run1         created by mk_runs
+      lmtinfo.txt               logfile from lmtinfo.py on all relevant science observations mk_runs.py                script to make the run files 2021-S1-US-3.run1a        created by mk_runs
+      2021-S1-US-3.run1b        created by mk_runs
+      2021-S1-US-3.run2a        created by mk_runs
-      2021-S1-US-3.run2         created by mk_runs
+      2021-S1-US-3.run2b        created by mk_runs
       2021-S1-US-3/             (optional) directory with pipeline results, otherwise in $WORK_LMT